-We perform an ablation for PGP [11] as having an object detector with 80%, 90%, and 95% recall - the latter being a realistic setup under good conditions.
+We perform an ablation for PGP [11] as having an object detector with 80%, 90%, and 95% recall-the latter being a realistic setup under good conditions.
 This ablation is done in an independent manner for dynamic objects detection and lane detection.

 Each agent or lane segment is masked following a Bernoulli distribution with a probability of 20%, 10% and 5% respectively.
-Table III shows the results for both lanes and dynamic agents in terms of $minADE_k$, $miss_rate_k$ - metrics used for ranking nuScenes benchmark - and Behavioral Cloning (BC).1
+Table 2 shows the results for both lanes and dynamic agents in terms of $minADE_k$, $miss_rate_k$ -metrics used for ranking nuScenes benchmark-and Behavioural Cloning (BC).1

-We found PGP model to be quite robust to failures in the detection of dynamic agents.
+We found the PGP model to be quite robust to failures in the detection of dynamic agents.
 However, when we introduce noise in the perception of lanes, performance is drastically decreased, specially in the BC metric, given the importance of the lanes for this metric.
 This is probably due to the fact that this model largely exploits lane information as a strong inductive bias, which contains both the direction of traffic flow and legal paths for each agent.

-We perform a second experiment where we analyze the effect of not detecting some frames of the agents that interact with the focal agent.
+We perform a second experiment where we analyse the effect of not detecting some frames of the agents that interact with the focal agent.
 Results are shown in the second last row.
 We consider an interaction if their trajectory intersects with a 20 m radius of the target agent.
 Each frame has a 50% probability of being detected.
 Results do not show a noticeable drop in performance in this case either.
 Finally, we perform a final experiment where we simulate that no dynamic agent is detected.
 Results are shown in the last row.
 Given these results, we can state that the model relies heavily on lane information as well as on the focal agent's past trajectory.

-In order to evaluate if these results generalize to a different scenario and model, we perform the same experiments for DenseTNT in Argoverse dataset with K=12.
-Table IV shows the results of the robustness analysis for DenseTNT.
+In order to evaluate if these results generalise to a different scenario and model, we perform the same experiments for DenseTNT in the Argoverse dataset with K = 12.
+Table 3 shows the results of the robustness analysis for DenseTNT.
 In the same way as in the previous scenario, failing to perceive the lanes has a more detrimental effect that failing to perceive the dynamic agents in terms of accuracy.
 Again, the masking of all agents in the scene decreases the performance, but it still maintains a reasonable level.
-Noise in the perception of lanes reduces diversity, while masking of dynamic agents increases diversity.
-The reason for this behavior is that the fewer lanes perceived, the fewer plausible trajectories.
-Not perceiving certain agents, however, could cause the AV to go to an occupied space, increasing the diversity in the prediction with the risk of a collision.
+Noise in the perception of lanes reduces diversity, while masking of dynamic agents seems to increase diversity-see second-last row in Table 3.
+The reason for this behaviour is that the fewer lanes perceived, the fewer plausible trajectories.
+Not perceiving certain agents, however, could cause the AV to go to an occupied space, increasing the diversity in the prediction at the cost of raising the risk of a collision.
 Admissibility decreases when lanes are masked for the same reason, while not perceiving agents in the scene has no effect on this aspect, as expected.